evilmartians/lefthook/docs/other.md

 # Lefthook in any environments

-This is guide of using Lefthook git hook manager in any environments.
+This is the guide to use the Lefthook git hook manager in any environment.
 You can find guides for Ruby and Node.js in [README.md](../README.md).

 ## Installation

-Add Lefthook to your system or build it from sources.
+Add Lefthook to your system or build it from source.

 ### go